l7mp/stunner/cmd/stunnerctl/README.md

 # stunnerctl: Command line toolbox for STUNner

-The `stunnerctl` utility is a simplistic CLI tool to simplify the interaction with STUNner.
+A CLI tool to simplify the interaction with STUNner.

 ## Usage